Nutmeg gets into trouble

 The popular Nutmeg children’s book series tells the story of a little squirrel, and his younger sister and brother.
 In the first book, Nutmeg gets adopted, the siblings had to leave their birth mother when she realises she cannot keep them safe, and are adopted.

 In this story Nutmeg likes school but has started having problems with bullying.
 He gets into trouble for fighting when he is trying to protect his friends.
-Nutmeg is angry, worries and confused.
+Nutmeg is angry, worried and confused.
 How can he make things better?
-Adopted children may have problems in school settings due to their behaviour, or to things that remind them of their past, such as making family trees or, in Nutmeg’s case, fighting like his dad.
+Adopted children may have problems in school due to their behaviour, or to things that remind them of their past, such as making family trees or, in Nutmeg’s case, fighting like his dad.
 This book will help children from a wide age range to explore how events in school may affect them, and how best they can react and manage their emotions.

 It is vital that people working with looked after and adopted children are aware of how they think and feel about their situation.
 Talking about characters in stories can help children to think and talk safely about their own sad, angry and frightened feelings.

 This book is ideal for young children who have been adopted, and who are, or who may, be having problems at school or with their behaviour.
-It will help them to make sense of their experiences and emotions.

 The book is intended to be read to or with children by their own social worker, their current carers or their adoptive parents.